Metal carbido complex

 A metal carbido complex is a coordination complex that contains a carbon atom as a ligand.
-Carbido complexes are a molecular subclass of carbides, which are prevalent.
-Carbido complexes represent models for intermediates in Fischer–Tropsch synthesis and related catalytic processes.
-They are also used as precursors for the synthesis of more complicated carbides.
 They are analogous to metal nitrido complexes.
+Carbido complexes are a molecular subclass of carbides, which are prevalent in organometallic and inorganic chemistry.
+Carbido complexes represent models for intermediates in Fischer–Tropsch synthesis, olefin metathesis, and related catalytic industrial processes.
+Ruthenium-based carbido complexes are by far the most synthesized and characterized to date.
+Although, complexes containing chromium, gold, iron, nickel, molybdenum, osmium, rhenium, and tungsten cores are also known.
+Mixed-metal carbides are also known.